elastio/contrib/elastio-aws-backup-eventbridge-iscan-report/elastio-lambda-api.md

         // Name of the event bus iscan reports will be written to.
         //
-        // If absent or `null`, then the value from `/elastio/iscan-results-eventbridge-bus`
+        // Optional.
+If absent or `null`, then the value from `/elastio/iscan-results-eventbridge-bus`
         // SSM parameter will be used.
 If the SSM parameter isn't set, then the "Default"
         // event bus will be used as the final fallback.
         //
         // To specify the default event bus explicitly, a "Default" string may be passed.
-        "event_bridge_bus": "MyBusName",
+        "event_bridge_bus": "MyBusName"
     }
 }
 ```